rtomik/helm-charts/charts/norish/readme.md

 This chart bootstraps a Norish deployment on a Kubernetes cluster using the Helm package manager.

-**IMPORTANT: This chart requires a central PostgreSQL database.** You must have a PostgreSQL server available before deploying this chart.
-The chart does not include a PostgreSQL deployment.
+**IMPORTANT: This chart requires a central PostgreSQL database and Redis server.** You must have both a PostgreSQL and Redis server available before deploying this chart.
+The chart does not include PostgreSQL or Redis deployments.

 **Note:** This chart includes a Chrome headless sidecar container that is required for recipe parsing and scraping functionality.
 Chrome requires elevated security privileges (`SYS_ADMIN` capability) and additional resources (recommend 256Mi-512Mi memory).